pippinbarr/cart253/guides/git-cheatsheet.md

 #### GitHub Desktop

-Go `File > Clone Repository...` and either select the desired repository from the list or paste in the URL for the repository (e.g. `https://www.github.com/pippinbarr/cc1/`)
+Go `File > Clone Repository...` and either select the desired repository from the list or paste in the URL for the repository (e.g. `https://www.github.com/pippinbarr/cart253-2023/`)

-#### Atom
+#### VS Code

 Open the command palette with `Command-Shift-P` and type `clone` to bring up the `GitHub: Clone` command.
-Execute the command and follow the instructions, pasting in the URL for your repository in the "Clone from" field.
+Execute the command and follow the instructions, pasting in the URL for your repository in the input field.

 #### Command line